The Investment Process

 Financial markets are ever changing.
 We believe that markets are adaptive, and that investment strategies, therefore, go in and out of favor.
 We also believe that coincidentally risk/reward relationships change over time.
 Accordingly, we believe that effective investment management requires flexibility.

 We acknowledge that you cannot know everything.
 A simple statement, but powerful as a fundamental tenet of our philosophy.
 In essence, as Warren Buffet is often credited as saying, we stay with what we know.
-While we engaged in individual security selection, we will utilize mutual funds and/or ETFs for exposure to industries, sectors and countries where our ability to conduct thorough research is limited.
+While we engage in individual security selection, we will utilize mutual funds and/or ETFs for exposure to industries, sectors and countries where our ability to conduct thorough research is limited.

 We believe that markets have previously shown to be efficient in the long term.
 In the short term, however, we believe that pricing inefficiencies exist due to the fact that investors do not always act "rationally."
 We believe that investors tend to misgauge both the positive and negative news flow surrounding companies/industries resulting in exaggerated price movements.
 We believe that this uncertainty (or volatility) presents the opportunity to make money.